 “Are you listening to her?”
 Brone asked as he dumped himself next to Phialla before prodding Ness’s arm.
 He set the drum and his take—his bit bowl practically overflowed—in front of them and placed a comforting hand on Phialla’s back.

 They fought like siblings most of the time, but her rats took care of each other, too.
 That was good, because she had a stake to prepare.

 She raised her hand.
 “If anything gets broken, you’ll get nothing!” she yelled.
 “He’s staked.
 Lells Guardhouse.
 Ask for Fyor.”

 “Lady!”
-Lykas said, absolutely outraged, hands on hips, his eyes bright brown fire as he glared through is dusty blonde bangs.
-Rin stood next to him, almost in the same pose, as put-out as his companion.
+Lykas said, absolutely outraged, hands on hips, his eyes bright brown fire as he glared through his dusty blond bangs.
+Rin stood next to him, almost in the same pose, as put out as his friend.

 “You heard me, Lykas,” she snapped.
 “Don’t break anything.
 Don’t tell me you can’t manage a few pots and vases without busting them.”

 “Those aren’t his wares,” she reminded him.
 “They’re Orinder’s wares.
 And if you think Orinder approved of his grandson breaking Phialla and Ness’s things out in the open, in front of how many witnesses, you’re wrong.
 Now hurry, before Scand takes it all.”

 Both snapped their heads around, looking for the absent Scand, and ran for the stall so they could get their share of the stake.